owncloud/ocis/docs/services/general-info/envvar-scopes.md

 A global envvar always starts with `OCIS_` like `OCIS_LOG_FILE`.

-Note that this envvar is the global version of the local example above.
+Note that this envvar is the global representation of the local example from above.

 To get a list of global envvars used in all services, see the [Global Environment Variables](https://doc.owncloud.com/ocis/next/deployment/services/env-vars-special-scope.html#global-environment-variables) table in the ocis admin documentation.

 ## Deprecations

 All environment variable types that are used in a service follow the same [deprecation rules]({{< ref "ocis/development/deprecating-variables/_index.md" >}}) independent of their scope.

+## Separating Envvars

+When multiple envvars are defined for one purpose like a global and local one, use `;` (semicolons) to properly separate the envvars in go code.
+Though it is possible to separate with `,` (comma) according go rules, the current implementation of the docs generation process only recognizes semicolons as separator.